GOP-led Wisconsin Senate passes Democratic governor's legislative maps

 “I think our members realize we’ve been dealt a very difficult hand,” Vos said.
 “I have said from the very beginning that I think we can win under the maps presented because we have better candidates, a better message and the ability to have hard-working people explain across the state why having Republicans in charge of the Legislature is best for Wisconsin.”

-Democrats said they didn't trust Republicans from trying to trick them by approving the Evers maps.
-They argued that the bill should first be subject to a public hearing.

-“It’s the governor’s map with some extra language added," said state Sen. Mark Spreitzer, who raised concerns about a provision of the bill that wouldn't put the maps in place until the November general election.
+“The Wisconsin Supreme Court ruled Wisconsin’s current maps are unconstitutional," Democratic Minority Leader Dianne Hesselbein said in a statement.
+“Republicans hold an illegitimate majority and should not influence the state’s new maps.
+Their motives today, like their actions of the past decade, are ill-intentioned and self-serving.”

+This time, the Senate passed the Evers maps without any changes to the lines.

-That means they wouldn't be in effect for any special or recall elections before the November election.
-If the effort to force a recall election of Vos succeeds, the vote would take place under the current map and not the new one.
+Under the bill, the new maps wouldn't be in effect for any special or recall elections before the November election.
+That means if the effort to force a recall election of Vos succeeds, the vote would take place under the current map and not the new one.

-“We don’t have clarity on that," Spreitzer said.
+“We don’t have clarity on that," Democratic Sen. Mark Spreitzer said.
 "Somebody is going to have to go to court on that.”

-The bill passed 18-14, with one Democrat joining 17 Republicans in favor and five Republicans joining nine Democrats against.
+The Senate passed it 18-14, with one Democrat joining 17 Republicans in favor and five Republicans joining nine Democrats against.

+The action comes after the Wisconsin Supreme Court in December tossed the current Republican-drawn maps as unconstitutional.
+It said that if the Legislature couldn't adopt new maps that Evers signed into law, it would choose new maps.
+Evers, the Legislature and four others submitted maps for the court to consider.

-Consultants hired by the Wisconsin Supreme Court last week said that maps submitted by the Republican Legislature and a conservative law firm were gerrymandered.
+Consultants hired by the court last week said that maps submitted by the Republican Legislature and a conservative law firm were gerrymandered.
 They did not raise concerns about any of the four Democratic-drawn maps, including one submitted by Evers, but left the question of constitutionality to the state Supreme Court.

 Analyses of the Evers maps show they would likely greatly reduce Republican majorities in the Legislature, which stand at 64-35 in the Assembly and 22-10 in the Senate.